MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

   - A `FeatureDiagramSymbol`
   - A `FeatureSymbol` for each feature.
-  Note that features are defined on the first time that a feature name occurs in a FD.
-There is no other place to introduce a feature (as a consequence: definition and use iof features are not strictly separated in the language.
+  Note that features are defined on the first time that a feature name occurs in an FD.
+There is no other place to introduce a feature (as a consequence: definition and use of features are not strictly separated in the language.
-  We decided to take this option, because features have not really a "body")
+  We decided for this option, because features do not really have a "body").
 - If FD `Mine` imports another FD `Foreign` it holds:
-    - Flat namespace of feature names, i.e., a feature name are not qualified.
+    - Flat namespace of feature names, i.e., a feature name is not qualified.
       (If this needs adaptation: This is designed in the symbol resolution, but also in the use of feature names)
     - All FD diagram elements of `Foreign` are integrated into `Mine`.
       Especially, all imported features can be used in `Mine`.
     - The result must still form a feature tree.
-Especially, a FD cannot be incomplete and provide, e.g., a forest of feature trees.
+Especially, an FD cannot be incomplete and provide, e.g., a forest of feature trees.
-      (This is however a context condition only that could be adapte).
+      (This is however a context condition only that could be adapted).
-    - The symbol table of a FD does not distinguish symbols of locally defined and imported features.
+    - The symbol table of an FD does not distinguish symbols of locally defined and imported features.
 (This is unusual, but more efficient as an imported FD needs to be loaded completely anyway, because features don't have a body that is worth encapsulating)
-    - The stored symboltable does not store imported symbols, so transitive imports are needed in deeper hierarchies. vs TODO-clarify
-    - The stored symboltable does also store imported symbols, so transitve import is not needed, but diamond import (i.e. a feature is imported via two different paths) is currently also not possible. vs TODO-clarify
+    - The stored symboltable does also store imported symbols, so transitve import is not needed, but diamond import (i.e. a feature is imported via two different paths) is currently also not possible.
+This, however, is negligible as under the assumption of a flat namespace of features, a diamond import would contradict the fact that feature names within an FD are unique.
-    - The stored symboltable does also store imported symbols and their original definition source, so transitve import is not needed and diamond import (i.e. a feature is imported via two different paths) is possible.

 ### Symbol kinds used by FD (importable):
-- A FD (as defined here) does not import any symbols from other languages; it defines all symbols in its own language.
+- An FD (as defined here) does not import any symbols from other languages; it defines all symbols in its own language.

 ### Symbol kinds defined by FD (exported):
-- FD defines its own type of FeatureSymbols.
+- An FD defines its own type of FeatureSymbols.
 - A `FeatureSymbol` is defined as (and has no additional body):
   ```
   class FeatureSymbol {